• Skip to primary navigation

 What is white Christmas?

-White Christmas is a traditional Australian Christmas recipe, traditionally made with Copha, a type of vegetable shortening, together with milk powder.
-I have made this White Christmas recipe without Copha, using white chocolate instead, to make it more accessible to everyone, wherever you live!
-The crispy rice cereal means it’s a less solid chocolate slice than rocky road, more like chocolate tiffin.
-However, like the beloved Australian Hedgehog slice, is very rich, so only small pieces are needed!
+White Christmas is a traditional Australian Christmas recipe, traditionally made with Copha, a type of vegetable shortening made from hydrogenated coconut oil together with milk powder.
+I have made this White Christmas recipe without Copha, using white chocolate instead, to make it more accessible to everyone, which ever country you live in!
+White Christmas Slice is similar to a white chocolate rocky road; however the rispy rice cereal means it’s less solid, more like chocolate tiffin.
+Like the beloved Australian Hedgehog slice, this white Christmas slice recipe is very rich, so only small pieces are needed!

 Why we love this recipe

-• No bake slice.
-I love no bake!
+• It’s a no bake slice.
+I love no bake recipes!
 Not only does it save turning the oven on and saving electricity, but they are so quick and easy to make – just melt and mix – and such fun to get the kids in the kitchen to help make.

-• This white chocolate slice makes a delicious gift.
-Pair it with these Brazilian fudge balls (also no bake!) for a gift any chocolate fan is sure to enjoy!
+• This white chocolate slice makes a delicious food gift.
+Pair it with these Brazilian fudge balls (also no bake!) for an edible gift any chocolate fan is sure to enjoy!

 • This recipe can be whipped up in minutes, perfect for last minute baking needs.